 Edward Kwan is named after my grandfather, who at 84 years old, still works full time as a master tailor at the Shangri-La Hotel Singapore.
 The original tailoring business was passed down from my great grandfather.
 Mr Edward Kwan has tailored suits for Bill Clinton, George Bush Senior and the first president of Singapore, Yusof Ishak.

 I currently work full time as a graduate lawyer in intellectual property, whilst running Edward Kwan on the side.
 To keep up with demand, I taught my father how to sew from scratch at the beginning of 2015 and now employ him to sew most of the ties, bow ties and pocket squares.
 Through Edward Kwan, I aim to create beautiful, aesthetically striking, unique ties and bow ties.
-I aim to provide personal, non-pretentious service to tailor suits for men to make them look and feel their best.

 And that, is the Edward Kwan story.